Is it possible to drink and not drink?

 But I have found it incredibly hard to not drink in another, much more deeply held and profound, way that I was not expecting.
 Not drinking entirely feels like a kind of betrayal.
 And not in a flimsy way.
 In the sense that to stop means a betrayal of a huge part of my identity.
 An unspoken criticism of those I love around me and of the life I have lived so far.
 ‘Not drinking’ is a kind of shroud that those around me are discomforted by.
 Not in an overt way, but you can see the disappointment in the faces of those you meet when you tell them you are not drinking.
 They briefly reflect on something in their own heads and then smile and shrug it away.
 Or you have a brief conversation where they agree with you but then they carry on slugging their beer before checking ‘if you’re sure’ you really don’t want to join them.
 This is because booze is really about displacement.
 Drinking is actually about saying ‘it’s nice to see you and I’m in a good mood and there are lots of things worrying me at the moment drinking allows me to forget briefly.
 Please don’t suggest I have a dependancy problem and ruin it for me.’

 As a result of this I have come up with the unifying theory of alcohol.
 That sounds a bit grand when it’s actually very simple.
 But unifying theories usually are.
-But this theory has drastically reduced my drinking but it has not stopped me drinking completely.
+This theory has drastically reduced my drinking but it has not stopped me drinking completely.
 It required a shift in perspective that has changed my behaviour, instead of it being the other way around.

 Here it is.

 Up until now I used to feel I either had to be drinking, or not be drinking.
 There was nothing in between the two.
 I either had to be up for a massive session or not be drinking at all.
 And apart from the few times I have stopped completely, the assumption has always been towards drinking.
-So if I wasn’t sure what I wanted to do I would drink, and drink too much more often as not.
+So if I wasn’t sure what I wanted to do I would drink, and drink too much more often than not.
 Now I’ve set the assumption the other way around.
 I work on the assumption that I don’t drink, but occasionally I do.
 So I haven’t drunk that much since the start of December even though I have stopped not drinking, but if I go into a pub and they have my favourite beer on tap (Timothy Taylor Landlord since you ask) then I have decided I will have a few pints.
 If they don’t then I won’t drink.
 And because I have a young family I rarely have time to go to a pub anyway.
 My other shift in perspective is about why I drink alcohol, and this is what gives me the confidence to say this is a new way of living for me even though I’ve only been doing it for a few weeks.

-I’ve realised that booze can be great fun, but it’s useless as a weight bearing exercise.
+I’ve realised that booze can be great fun, but it’s useless as a weight-bearing exercise.
 By that I mean it can’t cope with carrying a burden.
 So if you’re drinking as a compensation or as a reward it collapses under the weight of this expectation and makes you feel shit.
 You either behave badly and then feel shame and regret in the morning or you just wake up with your feeling of gloom amplified.
 If I want a drink because I’ve had a hard day and ‘deserve’ a drink, or if something bad has happened and I want a drink to ‘escape’ from it then I don’t drink.
 Ever.
 That is the rule.
 You can only have a beer that is just a beer.
 When you are not drinking it for any other reason than it tastes nice.

 You’ll be able to tell if it’s ‘just’ a beer if you can take or leave drinking it.
 If you’re not bothered either way then you can have it.
 But you could equally decide not to, and this is why I will rarely drink any more.
 Because at that point I will start to think about one beer becoming three and how I will feel in the morning and quickly decide I can’t be bothered.